roopksaini/itwin-cli-manual/docs/user-stories/itwin-upload-files-storage.md

-# Uploading project PDFs to iTwin storage
+# Uploading PDFs to iTwin storage

 ## Scenario

-As a user, I want to upload project-related PDFs, like floor plans, to iTwin storage by accessing the root folder, setting up a dedicated "floor plans" folder, uploading the PDF in multiple steps, and then confirming that it’s successfully stored by checking the folder contents.
+As a user, I want to upload construction-related PDFs, like floor plans, to iTwin storage by accessing the root folder, setting up a dedicated "floor plans" folder, uploading the PDF in multiple steps, and then confirming that it’s successfully stored by checking the folder contents.

 ## Steps

-1. **Create an iTwin**: Start by creating a new iTwin for managing the project.
+1. **Create an iTwin**: Start by creating a new iTwin.
 2. **Get the root folder**: Retrieve the root folder of the iTwin storage where you will create the new folder.
 3. **Create a folder called “floor plans”**: Add a new folder specifically for storing floor plan PDFs.
 4. **Create the file record**: Set up a record for the new file in the "floor plans" folder in iTwin storage.